-It’s been a whirlwind year, filled with the magic of publishing content on a regular basis; crafting my site through different designs until finding a minimalist style I love; connecting with bloggers I admire from afar; diving into photography; creating a radio show where I get up close and personal with local foodies doing imaginative things; baking my first pie crust, learning the ways of smartphones and instagram; writing about food every chance I get within my job at the newspaper, obtaining bakery work in a real live restaurant kitchen…just to name a few things.
+It’s been a whirlwind year, filled with the magic of publishing content on a regular basis; crafting my site through different designs until finding a minimalist style I love; connecting with bloggers I admire from afar; diving into photography; creating a radio show where I get up close and personal with local foodies doing imaginative things; baking my first pie crust, learning the ways of smartphones and Instagram; writing about food every chance I get within my job at the newspaper, obtaining bakery work in a real live restaurant kitchen…just to name a few things.

 People often ask how I keep so busy without burning out.
 The truth is, I do burn out.
 Frequently.
 Sometimes weekly.
-But I can’t not keep busy.
-Everything is so fulfilling and and interesting and exciting and I’m continually blown away by the talents of others that I want to meet them, cook like them, and learn.
+But I can’t keep busy.
+Everything is so fulfilling and interesting and exciting and I’m continually blown away by the talents of others that I want to meet them, cook like them, and learn.

 I get a smile on my face every time I see a comment reply from Averie, who–even though she must receive thousands of visitors a day–makes a point to connect with her readers on a regular basis.
-I stare in awe at the talents of Izy, who, at only 18 years old, is a compete food blogging whiz and photography aficionado.
+I stare in awe at the talents of Izy, who, at only 18 years old, is a complete food blogging whiz and photography aficionado.
 I could go on like this about every 50 or so bloggers on my feed reader, really.

 This food blogging world is an exciting, diverse, welcoming one and I wouldn’t want it any other way.
 Thank you for your continued support, comments, shares, likes, and visits.
 You’re wonderful.